Deelite34/LinkShortener/README.md

 `python manage.py migrate`
 You can shut down both windows.
 In new console window, use command to run the application
 `docker-compose up`
-Application can be found at url:
+Application can be found at local url:
 `http://localhost:8000/`

 # Tests
-Tests for different modules of the website can be run using command python manage.py test
+Tests for different modules of the application can be run using command python manage.py test